Our Digital 999 programme -ePCR

 As part of our digital transformation strategy, we replaced the paper-based patient report form (PRF with an electronic Patient Care Record (ePCR) from autumn 2020.

 Full roll out has started and staff can now use ePCR on their iPads during their working shift and once their training has been completed.

 We are continuing to monitor ePCR to ensure there are no issues and no risk to any patients during the process.

 Emergency Departments and other receiving departments will no longer receive a paper PRF at the point of handover, but will access the ePCR patient record by a weblink or a URL through a London Ambulance Service-provisioned portal.

 EPCR brings with it a number of benefits, including:

 - Better patient information to LAS teams online and on the phone in both 111 and 999 services, supporting clinical staff in determining the most appropriate clinical response

-- Better patient information to LAS teams on scene, supporting clinical staff in determining the most appropriate clinical response and, if is necessary to take the patient to hospital or another healthcare setting, where this should be
+- Better patient information to LAS teams on scene, supporting clinical staff in determining the most appropriate clinical response and, if is necessary to take the patient to hospital or another healthcare setting

 - Improved visibility of patient details prior to arrival at hospital.

 We are committed to working with our partners to continue to enhance the level of integration across our key areas of care in London.